8 Common Child Custody Questions & Answers

 - Are there any school or community adjustments that will need to be made?

 - Is there any evidence of parental drug, alcohol, or sexual abuse?

-No. A custody agreement can be worked out directly between parents, or with the help of a third-party mediator or arbitrator.
-Direct negotiations can work out well if the relationship between separating parents is reasonably amicable, and if they are filing for joint custody.
+A custody agreement can be worked out directly between parents or with the help of a third-party mediator or arbitrator.
+Direct negotiations can work well if the relationship between separating parents is reasonably amicable and they file for joint custody.
 The parents must be willing to do some of the legwork with the court (such as submitting filing fees, setting court dates, etc.) on their own.
-The custody agreement you and your co-parent work out will have to be approved by a judge.
+A judge must approve the custody agreement you and your co-parent create.

-Consulting with a lawyer is advisable in these complicated situations, such as:
+Consulting with a lawyer is advisable in complicated situations where: